Drop off time with a child who is suddenly crying at school is heart-wrenching. Follow these simple best practices for tear-free school days.

 Talk to your child’s teachers

 Some kids struggle with anxiety and separation more than others.
-If you’re truly concerned, talk to your child’s teachers about her behavior.
+If you’re truly concerned, talk to your child’s teachers about her preschool behavior problems.

 Ask them if her behavior is out of the ordinary, how she fares the rest of the day, and the reasons she cries during school.
 Enlist their help with saying goodbye, or alert them to any fears and extra comforting they should address with your child.